SimranKumari93/pandas-practice/README.md

 - More datasets will be added gradually for broader practice and coverage.

 ## Tools & Libraries
-- Python
-- Pandas
-- Jupyter Notebook
+- Python, Pandas, Jupyter Notebook

 ## Objectives
 - Handle missing values